erdogant/bnlearn/docs/source/index.rst

 *bnlearn* is for learning the graphical structure of Bayesian networks in Python!
 What benefits does bnlearn offer over other bayesian analysis implementations?

-* build on top of pgmpy library
+* Build on top of the pgmpy library
-* contains the most-wanted pipelines
+* Contains the most-wanted bayesian pipelines
-* simple and intuitive
+* Simple and intuitive
-* focus on structure learning, parameter learning and inference.
+* Focus on structure learning, parameter learning and inference.

 Content